 How to Grow Aubrieta

-Aubrieta plants shine in full sun, but will also grow in partial sun.
+Aubrieta plants shine in full sun, but will also grow in part shade.
 For best results, grow plants where they will receive at least a half-day of sun.
 Plants that grow in too much shade will lose their compact, mounded appearance, take on a leggy look, and have sparse flowers.

 Aubrietas like a rocky, alkaline soil, which mimics the soil found in their native alpine habitats.
 If the pH is low, increase it with the addition of lime.
 Good drainage is important to prevent root rot.
 Use gravel, vermiculite, or another non-organic soil amendment that will help drainage without lowering soil pH.

-Aubrieta plants need a moderate amount of water, but at the same time, they don't like wet feet.
+Aubrieta plants need a moderate amount of water, but they don't like wet feet.
 Rocky soils that prevent standing water will keep healthy root systems on your aubrieta plants.

 Temperature and Humidity

-Aubrieta plants grow in lean soil and need no supplemental fertilizer to make beautiful blooms.
-Occasional watering with compost tea is, at most, all the feeding aubrieta plants need.
+Aubrietas grow in lean soil and need no supplemental fertilizer to make beautiful blooms.
+At most, occasional watering with compost tea is all the feeding aubrieta plants need.

 Potting and Repotting